bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Follow these steps for completing your project.

-Set up your fork on Github to [submit via Codegrade](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374), pushing commits to your `<firstName-lastName>` branch.
+Set up your fork on Github to codegrade following the instructions [here](https://lambdaschool.instructure.com/courses/1590/assignments/49789), pushing commits to your main branch.
 - [ ] Your code will be reviewed over the next few days.
 Read [these instructions](https://www.notion.so/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a) to learn how to view feedback in CodeGrade.